whuang288alex/video_feature_extraction/README.md

 ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
 This behaviour is the source of the following dependency conflicts. pycuda 2022.2.2 requires appdirs>=1.4.0, which is not installed.
 ```
+## Directory setup

+- ` Configs/`: this is the directory where you store configuration files that define different runtime settings
+- ` models/`: this is the directory where you implement the models you use for feature extraction.
+- ` inputs/`: this is the default directory where you store the input videos.
+- ` features/`: this is the default directory where you store the features you extract.

+##### IMPORTANT: Before running the test/actual extraction, make sure you have changed the file paths in `configs/*.yaml` to the file paths on your own machine.

 ## Test Extraction

 Run a test extraction to ensure that you have everything setup right:

 ```sh
 python profile.py --config-name slowfast_r101_8x8 schedule_config.run_locally=1